 Background and Goals

 Many genealogists find DNA tests useful.
 The test itself is simply a saliva sample obtained by scraping the inside of the cheek.
-The privacy of each tester is protected by analyses being limited to “ancestral markers” rather than to the full personal DNA “fingerprint”.
+The privacy of each tester is protected by analyses being limited to “ancestral markers” rather than to the full personal DNA “fingerprint” or "signature".
 Testers’ names are not disclosed without their consent, and their e-mail addresses are not released to non-testers.
 See also Privacy Statement.
 If as a prospective or existing member of our Study you have concerns about privacy/confidentiality issues please e-mail the Study Administrator.

 The interpretation of DNA test results depends on the transmission of DNA remaining unchanged from generation to generation, apart from small and occasional changes (“mutations”) in one or more of the “markers” that make up the genetic elements of the DNA profile or signature of each tester.
 The DNA signatures of individual testers can be compared to establish the likelihood of common ancestry, although DNA test results are never 100% conclusive.
 Confidence in the interpretation of test results increases as more individuals participate and as the testing and analysis techniques continue to improve.

 Four types of DNA test are popular with genealogists:

 Y-DNA Surname Studies.
 These exploit the characteristic of both y-chromosones and of surnames to only descend by the male line.
 Y-DNA tests can be undertaken for three reasons:

 (a) focussed testing, generally by two testers, to support or refute some specific hypothesised genealogical relationship - effectively a paternity test that is not legally binding;